 3. Build Squeeze Pages and Content Upgrades

-Every article should have a purpose – either to sell a product, get an email address, build awareness of something etc. For a real estate investor website, you are probably trying to generate a lead.
+Every article should have a purpose – either to sell a product, get an email address, build awareness of something, etc. for example, on this page, you got multiple requests to download the 5-step real estate system.
+For a real estate investor website, you are probably trying to generate a lead.

 The best way to do this is with a squeeze page or with a content upgrade.

-Basically, you provide something that has a lot of value, then offer it in exchange for an email address.
+You provide something that has a lot of value in exchange for an email address.
 You might offer “17 unique ways to renegotiate your mortgage” or “4 creative ways to avoid paying commission” etc.